Deviations from spectral Dirac comb due to semiperiodic pulses: Introduction

-In this contribution, we present a stochastic model that describes the fluctuations as a super-position of Lorentzian pulses with constant duration but an arbitrary distribution of pulse amplitudes and arrival times.\cite{garcia-PowerLaw-Phys.Plasmas2017,garcia-SkewedLorentzian-Phys.Plasmas2018,garcia-IntermittentFluctuations-Phys.Plasmas2018} The model is based on the process known as shot noise or filtered Poisson process (FPP), in which the uncorrelated pulses have a uniform distribution of arrival times and an exponential waiting time distribution.\cite{parzen-StochasticProcesses-1999,pecseli-FluctuationsPhysical-2000,rice-MathematicalAnalysis-BellSyst.Tech.J.1944,garcia-StochasticModeling-Phys.Rev.Lett.2012} For many amplitude distributions and pulse functions, the FPP model allows analytical calculation of the fluctuation statistics such as auto-correlation function, probability density function and rate of level crossings in closed form.
-The FPP model has recently been used to describe intermittent fluctuations in turbulent fluids and plasmas.\cite{garcia-IntermittentFluctuations-Nucl.Fusion2015,theodorsen-ScrapeoffLayer-PlasmaPhys.Control.Fusion2016,garcia-SOLWidth-Nucl.Mater.Energy2017,walkden-InterpretationScrapeoff-PlasmaPhys.Control.Fusion2017,theodorsen-RelationshipFrequency-Nucl.Fusion2017,garcia-IntermittentFluctuations-Phys.Plasmas2018a,theodorsen-UniversalityPoissondriven-Phys.Plasmas2018,decristoforo-IntermittentFluctuations-Phys.Fluids2020,decristoforo-NumericalTurbulence-Phys.Plasmas2021,bencze-CharacterizationEdge-PlasmaPhys.Control.Fusion2019} Here the stochastic model is generalized to an arbitrary distribution of pulse arrivals and the case of periodic and quasi-periodic pulse arrivals is considered in detail.
-The present contribution complements previous work modelling the chaotic fluctuations as a super-position of localized pulses by generalizing to an arbitrary pulse amplitude distribution and general pulse functions as well as providing the rigorous approach needed to reveal the delta functions in the power spectral density.\cite{brunsden-PowerSpectra-J.SoundVib.1989,brunsden-PowerSpectra-Phys.Rev.Lett.1987,holmes-TurbulenceCoherent-1996} Moreover, we focus on periodic and quasi-periodic arrival times, while the previous contributions focused on independent times between consecutive arrivals (independent waiting times).
-Further results for processes with independent waiting times are available.\cite{lowen-FractalbasedPoint-2005}
+In this contribution, we investigate the effects of semiperiodic oscillations using a stochastic model that describes the fluctuations as a superposition of pulses with fixed shape and duration but an arbitrary distribution of pulse amplitudes and arrival times.
+The model is based on the process known as shot noise or filtered Poisson process, in which the uncorrelated pulses have a sharp rise and an exponential decay, a uniform distribution of arrival times, and an exponential waiting time distribution \cite{parzenStochasticProcesses1999,pecseliFluctuationsPhysicalSystems2000,riceMathematicalAnalysisRandom1944,riceMathematicalAnalysisRandom1945,garciaStochasticModellingIntermittent2016}.